Peer-To-Peer Fundraising in Higher Ed: 6 Proven Strategies for 2023

 - Customizable pages: Give your supporters the ability to customize their individual campaign pages so they can demonstrate their connection to your cause.
 Allow them to upload photos, for example, and create their own content to tell their story.

 In order to reach your institution’s fundraising goal, your supporters must communicate to their networks in the way you need them to while offering them a way to put their own personal touches on the campaign.
-Training and support are also essential for making your campaign a positive experience for your fundraisers.
+Training and support are also essential for making your peer-to-peer fundraising campaign a positive experience for your fundraisers.
 This will help ensure that the campaign pulls double-duty—raising donations and boosting alumni relations.

 4. Promote your campaign through multiple channels

-While your students may be online constantly, it’s a good practice to diversify your campaign’s promotional strategies to create maximum reach and appeal to a wide range of donors.
+While your students may be online constantly, it’s a good practice to diversify your fundraising campaign’s promotional strategies to create maximum reach and appeal to a wide range of donors.

 Donor and alumni networks consist of different generations, so you and your volunteer fundraisers will need to meet all of them where they are.